mseyne/superpowers-tutorials/1SuperPong/ch1.md

 # SUPERPOWERS TUTORIAL #1 SUPER PONG
 ## *Chapter 1 : Introduction and Plan the game*

-## Introduction to the new comer who dream to become game developer
+### Introduction to the new comer who dream to become a game developer

 We are going to build a Pong game, it is a simple game that will be an opportunity for us to discover superpowers as a empowering tool to build video games.
 It is a first step that can seem simple, but understanding this first step of what is game development is really important before to go on the next step and build our next game, and even to continue after that to do many game in an iterative process until we build this wonderful game we have in the mind and want to bring to life.